VishnuGShephertz/Android-Push-Notification-in-PhoneGap-application/README.md

 	 	}

 ```
-__Calling Java-Script registerForPush(deviceId) function from Android native code:__ This function is used to store device Id on App42 to get Push Notifications.
+__Calling JavaScript registerForPush(deviceId) function from Android native code:__ This function is used to store device Id on App42 to get Push Notifications.

 ```
  	public void registerForApp42Push(String deviceId) {